enam-haque/enam-haque/README.md

-- 👋 Hi, I’m @enam-haque
+- 👋 Hi, I’m Enam Haque.
-- 👀 I’m interested in web development, quantitative finance, and
+- 👀 I’m interested in web development and quantitative finance.
 - 🌱 I’m currently learning C++ and Javascript.
-- 💞️ I’m looking to collaborate on any projects.
+- 💞️ I’m looking to collaborate on any projects (web development or data-science related).

 <!---
 enam-haque/enam-haque is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.